Multi-Agent Corridor Generating Algorithm: Theoretical Properties

-First, we analyze the runtime of CGA-MAPF procedures.
-The runtime complexity of the \emph{CreateCorridor} procedure is $O(|V| + |E|)$ as it simply runs a breadth-first search.
-Similarly, running \emph{FindEVs} for a single agent requires $O(|V| + |E|)$. \emph{FindEVs} searches for EVs at most $|A|$ times, and thus its runtime is $O(|A|(|V|+|E|))$.
-The runtime of \emph{EvacuateAndPush} is at most $O(|A||V|)$, as it pushes the agents across already calculated routes.
-Unfortunately, there are no guarantees on the global runtime of CGA-MAPF, as it cannot identify the unsolvable instances.
-The example of such an instance is illustrated in Figure \ref{fig:unsolv}.
-Here, CGA-MAPF will run the search indefinitely.
+First, we analyze the runtime of the \cgamapf procedures.
+The runtime complexity of the \createcorridor procedure is $O(|V| + |E|)$ as it simply runs a Breadth-First Search.
+Similarly, running \evacuate for a single agent requires $O(|V| + |E|)$. \evacuate searches for EVs at most $|A|$ times, and thus its runtime is $O(|A|(|V|+|E|))$.
+The runtime of \push is at most $O(|A||V|)$, pushing the agents across already calculated corridors.
+Unfortunately, there are no guarantees on the global runtime of \cgamapf, as it cannot identify the unsolvable instances.

+While \cgamapf is incomplete, it does satisfy the \emph{reachability} property as PIBT.
+That is, each agent is guaranteed to eventually reach its goal, albeit possibly not at the same time.

-Next, we gradually prove the reachability of CGA-MAPF. \begin{lemma} In CGA-MAPF, if the first agent in order $a_1$ is occupying a non-SV and the number of unoccupied vertices in a graph $G$ is greater than or equal to the length of the longest possible corridor in $G$ then the \emph{FindEVs} procedure will successfully find EVs for all agents from any corridor for the $a_1$ agent. \end{lemma} \parindent{0pt} \textbf{Proof outline.} Since the main agent is not occupying a SV, there exists a path from every vertex in the next corridor to any vertex in $G$ that does not go through the main agent's location.
+Next, we gradually prove the reachability of \cgamapf. \begin{lemma} In \cgamapf, if the first agent in order $a_1$ is occupying a non-SV and the number of unoccupied vertices in a graph $G$ is greater than or equal to the length of the longest corridor in $G$, then the \emph{FindEVs} procedure will successfully find EVs for all agents from any corridor for agent $a_1$. \end{lemma} \parindent{0pt} \textbf{Proof outline.} Since the main agent is not occupying a SV, there exists a path from every vertex in the next corridor to any vertex in $G$ that does not go through the main agent's location.
 As there are more unoccupied vertices than vertices in the corridor, there exists an unoccupied vertex in $G$ for every vertex in this corridor.
 Thus, \emph{FindEVs} will find evacuation routes for every vertex in the corridor, as required. $\square$